Plant Sale

 NATIVE PLANTS ARE INSPIRING

-- 54 buffers on small farms to improve water quality installed
+- 222 buffers installed on small farms to improve water quality

 PURPOSE OF THE ANNUAL NATIVE PLANT SALE: